Boat history reports and background checks.

 Background Checks - A pre-owned boat can offer up many surprises, some of which may not become realized until long after the closing of a sale.
 This applies not only to title and lien issues, but the boat's structural and mechanical condition as well.
 Even the seller may be unaware of certain incidents which could have occurred prior to becoming the current owner.
 This highlights the need for a background check to see if any pre-existing conditions may exist which could impact the boat's value and your equity position.

-Boat History Report - Boat history reports are organized way of presenting the results of various background checks on a particular boat.
+Boat History Report - Boat history reports are an organized way of presenting the results of various background checks on a particular boat.
 Their structure is typically categorized according to the type of research including hull number checks, stolen boat checks, boating accident checks, auctioned boat checks, environmental damage checks, and factory recall checks.
 These are primary areas of concern with regard to any pre-existing issues which may affect the boat's condition or its title and lien status.

 Hull Number Checks - A comprehensive boat history report should include a hull identification number analysis.
 This shows a breakdown of the various hull number elements along with an explanation of their meaning.
 The detection of an inconsistent or fraudulent hull identification number will go a long way in helping to determine whether the boat was stolen or improperly branded.
 Some reports will also include a cross-check of the hull number against various databases to see if there is a corresponding official Coast Guard Documentation number or state registration number.